Bayt 'Ittab: Ottoman period

-In the late 19th century, Bayt ʿIṭāb was described as a village built on stone, perched on a rocky knoll that rose 60 to 100 feet above the surrounding hilly ridge.
+In the late 19th century, Bayt ʿIṭṭāb was described as a village built on stone, perched on a rocky knoll that rose 60 to 100 feet above the surrounding hilly ridge.
 Its population in 1875 was approximately 700, all Muslim.
 Olive trees were cultivated on terraces to the north of the village.
 A large cavern (18 feet wide and 6 feet high) ran beneath the houses.